Professor Shaun Pattinson, LLB, MA, PhD, FRSA, FRSB

 Shaun has a law degree from the University of Hull, and a Master's degree (in Biotechnological Law and Ethics) and Ph.D from the University of Sheffield.
 He was elected a Fellow of the Royal Society of Arts in 2007 and a Fellow of the Royal Society of Biology in 2017.

 Shaun's research interests are primarily in the area of medical law and ethics.
 His principal publications are Influencing Traits Before Birth (2002) and Medical Law and Ethics (4th edn, 2014).
 The second edition of Medical Law and Ethics was awarded the 2010 Minty Medico-Legal Society Prize for best medico-legal book.
-A collection of essays, edited with Patrick Capps, will be published as Ethical Rationalism and the Law (Hart Publishing) in January.
+A collection of essays, edited with Patrick Capps, was published in January: Ethical Rationalism and the Law (Hart Publishing, 2017).
 Shaun is currently writing a monograph, Revisiting Landmark Cases in Medical Law (Routledge).